Peer Power: The One Thing Every Veteran Entrepreneur Needs to Be Successful

 Why We Fail

-In fact, you're more likely to fail thanks to the barriers you'll face.
+You're more likely to fail thanks to the barriers you'll face.
 According to Mission Roll Call those barriers may be financial, like access to financial capital, human capital, regulations, business knowledge, and marketing.
 These impediments doom many veteran startups and may explain why failure happens.
 Or perhaps this already sounds familiar?

 There's no magic bullet that will fail-proof your business, but there is one way to increase its chances of success, a way that benefits your business and will exponentially grow your network.
 It's called peer support.